Arrears and Debt Recovery

 Defences against a liability order that a court may consider include:

 - The Council Tax charge has not been set correctly.

 - The Council Tax payable is not in accordance with the valuation band for the dwelling (You do have to pay if you have an appeal/proposal outstanding for the property that is shown in the list).

 - The Council Tax bill was not served correctly or did not show the correct instalments you need to pay.

 - Any reminder/further notices or the summons notice has not been served correctly.

 - Over six years have passed since the Council Tax bill was first issued.

 - Bankruptcy/ Insolvency proceedings have been commenced.

-If the Magistrates agree that the unpaid charge is correct and payable they will grant a liability order against you for non-payment.
+If the Magistrates agree that the unpaid charge is correct and payable a liability order will be granted.

 You can still enter into a payment arrangement after the liability order has been granted please click here to complete a payment arrangement form.